Theradox/SpringCognito/README.md

 # Instructions:

 1. Navigate into your clonned repo
-2. Run command: mvn spring-boot:run
+2. Run command with cmd/shell/bash: mvn spring-boot:run